angelpnegi/bouncing_ball/README.md

 ## To run the main script (ball_bouncing):
   %python3 ball_bounce.py -c "white" -b 2 -g 1 -r 720
+  (these are not required, so user can run without any or some parameters)
   - b represents number of bounces
   - c represents color of the ball
   - g represents gravity